stella3d/SharedArray/README.md

 There are a number of APIs in Unity (particularly ones that date from before modern Unity packages) that take in an array of structs such as `Matrix4x4[]`.

-In 2018+, we have the C# job system & burst compiler, which allow for much more efficient CPU-side processing.
+In 2018+, we have the C# job system, which allow for much more efficient CPU-side processing.

 But there are two points of friction / inefficiency when it comes to bridging the gap between these two:

 1) you have to use `NativeArray<T>` in jobs, which means if you want to do some calculations in a job and pass that data to a method that takes `T[]`, you need to do some wasteful copying.

-2) `Unity.Mathematics` package has special new types that work with Burst, and replace the existing Unity math structs and methods.
+2) `Unity.Mathematics` package has special new types that work with the Burst compiler, and replace the existing Unity math structs and methods.
 We want to get the compiler-specific performance advantage of using those new types, without the overhead of converting back from `Unity.Mathematics` types to `UnityEngine` types (such as `float4` -> `Vector4`).